When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 What makes Amazon Home Services different

-• Amazon’s Customer Base: Leverages Amazon’s massive customer base and brand awareness.
+- Amazon’s Customer Base: Leverages Amazon’s massive user base and brand awareness.

 How much do Amazon Home Services leads cost?

-Amazon charges a referral fee for each completed service, which varies by category.
+Amazon charges a referral fee for each completed project, which varies by category.
 The fee is typically a percentage of the service price.

-Keep in mind that in many cases, Amazon will have already sold the homeowner the part directly, and then sell you the lead for installation.
+Keep in mind that in many cases, Amazon will have already sold the part directly, and then sell you the potential project for installation only.

 Expertise